 Why the River Lea needs your Love

-The rivers in East London’s Lea Valley are the most polluted in Britain.
+The rivers in East London’s Lea Valley are among the most polluted in Britain.
 The Lea, Salmons Brook, the Pymmes Brook, Turkey Brook, the Rivers Ching and Moselle and the Stonebridge Brook are being damaged by sewage, household chemicals and oil on a daily basis.

 Water quality tests carried out by Thames21 and University College London show the amount of faecal e-coli bacteria in the Lea regularly exceeds international standards by more than 40 times.
 This is from the sewage washed into the river after heavy rainfall – Deephams Sewage Treatment Works in Edmonton overflows discharging millions of tonnes of wastewater into the River Lea.
 An area of green space in London the size of twenty two Hyde Parks has been paved over in recent years seeing more and more rain go down the drain and cause problems.